maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Wang BASIC interpreted the optional *aexp* not as a line number but an ordinal, such that `RESTORE 10` would set the pointer to the 10th element in the program's `DATA`.
-As there is no way to tell which is which, RetroBASIC always interprets the value as a line number, which is far more common.
+As there is no way to tell which dialect any given code is using, RetroBASIC always interprets the value as a line number, which is far more common.

 <a name="other-statements"></a>
 ## Other statements